AT&T partners with Chernin Group in online video venture

-NEW YORK AT&T Inc said Tuesday it would partner with The Chernin Group media holding company to invest $500 million in a joint venture for web-based video services, making it the latest company aiming to tap the growing consumer demand for online video.
+NEW YORK, April 22 AT&T Inc said Tuesday it would partner with The Chernin Group media holding company to invest $500 million in a joint venture for web-based video services, making it the latest company aiming to tap the growing consumer demand for online video.

 Besides the $500 million investment, other financial terms of the deal were not disclosed.